 How to Avoid a Guardianship

 In order to avoid being the subject of a guardianship, it is advisable to take the necessary steps to execute a complete estate plan – including a comprehensive Health Care Proxy and Durable Power of Attorney.
 With appropriate estate planning documents in place, a guardianship proceeding can usually be avoided.
-Learn more about Guardianships here.
+Learn more about guardianships with Burner Law Group.